gioblu/1PIN/README.md

 I choose to start this way to serve a really compatible protocol that could fit theorically on every board that works with Arduino IDE without harming any other function or library.
 This happens because 1PIN use only software to work.

 So NO INTTERRUPT, NO TIMER, NO WATCHDOG directly used.
-This means that 1PIN could run freely on ATtiny85 without harming PWM, micros(), delayMicroseconds() or other functions/libraries flashed. digitalWrite and digitalRead are really useless for this application (really long duration), 1PIN needs PORT commands to communicate fast, digitalWriteFast really elegant library to the job dinamically.
+This means that 1PIN can run freely on ATtiny85 without harming PWM, micros(), delayMicroseconds() or other functions/libraries flashed. digitalWrite and digitalRead are really useless for this application (really long duration), 1PIN needs PORT commands to communicate fast, digitalWriteFast really elegant library to the job dinamically.